 AOTCE: What was your favorite destination?

 Assata Sherill: Asia.
 Every waking moment was filled with a smile of exotica, and sensory overload.
 The thrill of it all, at your fingertips, responds to your curiosity and inquiry.

 AOTCE: Were your views about life changed because of your travels?

 Assata Sherrill: Yes.
 Not only was my views about life changed, travel changed my lifestyle.
 Family and friends see me or talk with me, and think they know me, but they don’t.
 I’m no longer the person they used to know.
 My conversations with people today has changed drastically, due to the knowledge acquired from my travels.
 I still love and remember them, however, I feel such a disconnect.
 I can’t go back in time and be the person people remembered.

-Countries on my bucket list have been accomplished.
+I have travelled to the countries on my bucket list.
 But I can’t cross them out, that would be like crossing out love, families, friends, beauty, etc. I have this need to revisit every country I resided in, just to be certain, the love I experienced, was real and still there, waiting for me.

 If you wish to contact AOTCE on your mobil phone, tap the MENU Bars at the top right where you can access additional pages including the CONTACT US page.